tazzy118/tazzy118.github.io/README.md

 <h1>Hi, I'm Tasnim!</h1>

-Hi!
-I'm Tasnim, a Software Engineering student at Sheffield Hallam University.
+I'm a Software Engineering student at Sheffield Hallam University.
 I'm determined, bubbly, and always eager to learn new programming languages and technologies.
 Here, you'll find a selection of my projects showcasing my skills and passion for coding.
 Thanks for visiting, and I hope you enjoy exploring my work!😆

 <h2>👨‍💻 Software Development Projects:</h2>